EV Charging Infrastructure for Government and Large-Scale Projects

 • Site-specific safety and compliance requirements

-Where required, project-specific compliance and documentation can be provided to support procurement processes.
+Where required, project-specific compliance documentation can be provided to support procurement, approval and handover requirements.

 Why Aether Installations

 EV charging infrastructure is not standard electrical work.
-Poorly scoped installations can lead to charging limitations, electrical constraints and costly rework.
+Poorly scoped projects can lead to capacity limitations, charger performance issues, documentation gaps and avoidable rework.

 We reduce risk by: